swatibersurda/quizApp/README.md

 ## Usage :
 1. npm i
-2. set up quiz.
+2. set up a quiz.
-3. start quiz, next for next quiz and privious for privious quiz.
+3. start the quiz, next for the next quiz, and previous for the previous quiz.
-4.see total result in result page.
+4. see the total result on the result page.

 ## Contributor